mm0/terraform_aws/terraform/README.md

 - Use APP LB instead of Classic LB
 - Not use /tmp directory for scripts
 - Use KMS for RDS traffic
+- Not hardcode DB Credentials, maybe set as ENV Variable or use vault
+- Use IAM for RDS authentication (though this limits number of connections to RDS and would remove the need to use templates for userdata)
 - Disable direct SSH access to EC2 (implemented for testing)